ChikaYan/d2nerf/README.md

     - `configs/decompose/`: template configurations defining shared comfigurations for NeRF and HyperNeRF
     - `configs/rl/`: configurations for experiments on real-life scenes.
     - `configs/synthetic/`: configurations for experiments on synthetic scenes.
+* Please refer to the paper appendix on arxiv to find out the configurations applied to each scene.
 * Please refer to `config.py` for documentation on what each configuration does.